 Here is how you import your Amazon FBA listings:

-1) Check the Automatically insert FBA items box.
+1) Check the Enable Fulfillment By Amazon box.

 Importing items from FBA is a two-step process.
 First, we import the FBA items without quantities.
 Second, we process a separate Amazon file to add the quantities.
 After your FBA listings import, it may take up to two hours for the quantities to be added.